 July 2014.
 State's top doctor says we should consider banning wood fire heaters

-NSW Chief Medical Officer Kerry Chant says wood heaters are so detrimental to health she supported banning and phasing out the heaters in built-up urban areas as an option to control wood smoke.
+NSW Chief Medical Officer Kerry Chant says wood heaters are so detrimental to health she supported banning and phasing them out in built-up urban areas as an option to control wood smoke.

 July 2014.
 Wood smoke warning issued to asthmatics